 - Weigh in times:

-- Contestants must be in the queue with their fish at closing time to qualify.
-You MUST have your AWOP wristband ticket with you.
-You cannot weigh your fish without your ticket!
+- Contestants must be in the queue with their fish at Weigh Station closing times to qualify for weigh in.
+You MUST have your AWOP wristband with you, you can not weigh your fish without it.

 - There is one weigh station: Marsden Cove Marina - see Map C

-- Fish inspections will be carried out at every weigh in.
-Only legal healthy fish will be accepted and the organisers reserve the right to reject any fish presented.
+- Fish inspection will be carried out at every weigh in.
+Only legal, healthy fish will be accepted and the organisers reserve the right to reject any fish presented.
 Please keep your fish iced and in good condition.

 - All fishing prize winners are determined by computer weigh in.